Pen-y-cae-mawr

-Pen-y-cae-mawr is a small hamlet above the Wentwood Forest in Monmouthshire, Wales.
+Pen-y-cae-mawr is a small hamlet of two farms, Cas-Troggy and Penyrheo, above the Wentwood Forest in Monmouthshire, Wales.
 It lies about 2 mi east of Llantrisant.

-There are two farms, Cas-Troggy and Penyrheo, and a Methodist chapel on the main road.
-The chapel recently celebrated its 121st anniversary.
-Services are held on the second and fourth Sunday of the month at 3.00pm.
-There are also the remnants of a Baptist Chapel, known as "Pen Y Well".
-Gravestones in the churchyard date from the 18th century.
+There is a Methodist chapel on the main road, which celebrated its 121st anniversary in 2013.
+There are also the remains of a Baptist Chapel, known as "Pen Y Well", the churchyard for which has gravestones from the 18th century.